oroinc/documentation/user_guide/activities/activities_overview.rst

 |

-Users can access logged calls in the dedicated system section, in the **Activities** section of their user page, via the **Recent calls** dashboard widget.
+Users can access logged calls in the dedicated system section, in the **Activities** section of their user page, via the :ref:`Recent Calls <doc-widgets-recent-calls>` dashboard widget.
 If an entity record is marked as a context for a call, this call appears in the **Activity** section on the entity record view page.

 |